-If any Continuous Monitoring activity results in a nonconformance, the Participating Manufacturer must make corrections to address the identified nonconformance and restore accuracy to the EPEAT Registry.
+If any Continuous Monitoring activity results in a nonconformance (including those due to CAB inaction or delay) or a minor error, the Participating Manufacturer must make corrections to address the identified nonconformance or minor error and restore accuracy to the EPEAT Registry, where applicable.
 Should a Participating Manufacturer fail to make the necessary corrections, the products will be removed from the Registry by either the Participating Manufacturer's CAB or the EPEAT Program.